"Slapstick Comedy Misses the Mark"

 Please read the content section for more specific information on this movie.

+PAUL BLART: MALL COP is a dull, poorly written portrayal of Paul Blart, an overweight, hypoglycemic mall cop who dreams of becoming a real police officer.
+He takes his job too seriously, which often makes him the subject of much ridicule, and lives by the motto, “Safety never takes a holiday.”
+The need for safety becomes evident when bad guys posing as Santa’s helpers take over the mall on Black Friday, holding staffers and shoppers hostage so they can cash in on the Christmas sales.
+Of course, it’s up to Paul Blart to save the day.
 One might think a series of slapstick scenes with Kevin James playing a mall cop could be very funny, but it is just the opposite.
 The filmmakers take a story that could have had potential and turn it into a below average movie that barely fits its PG rating.
 The plot is dull and the dialogue often falls flat.
 Also, the relationship between Paul and his daughter is unrealistic and not inspiring.
 In addition, some foul language, gratuitous sexual references, and a scene of drunkenness detract from the movie’s overall quality.
 MOVIEGUIDE® recommends caution.